-Teacher and Leader Effectiveness District Teacher Guidelines 2018-2019
+Teacher and Leader Effectiveness District Teacher Guidelines

-Contents
+Table Of Contents

-About TLE Task Force 3

-Teacher & Leader Effectiveness 4
+Teacher and Leader Effectiveness 4

-The Marzano Focused Teacher Evaluation Model - Benefits 4
+Marzano Focused Teacher Evaluation Model The Benefits 4

+The District Celebrates Your Art of Teaching!
+5

+THE EVALUATION PROCESS 6

 What Will Be Evaluated?
-5
+6

 Who Will Be Evaluated?
-5
+6

 How Will Teachers Be Evaluated?
 6

-Procedures for Observations & Scoring 7
+Procedures for Observation and Scoring 8

-Performance Level Scale 8
+Performance Level Scale 9

-Overall Status and Final Score 8
+Overall Status and Final Score 9

-Definitions and Frequency of Formal and Informal Observations 9
+Definitions and Frequency of Formal and Informal Observations 10

-Late Hires and Early Resignations/Retirements 11
+Late Hires and Early Resignations/Retirements 12

-The 2017-2018 OKCPS Teacher Observation Cycle 11
+The 2022-2023 OKCPS Observation Cycle 12

-Off-Cycle Teachers 12
+Off-Cycle Teachers 13

-Formal Observations 12
+Formal Observations 13

-Informal Observations 13
+Informal Observations 14

-Peer Observations 14
+Peer Observations (Highly Recommended, Not Required) 15

-Walkthroughs 14
+Walkthroughs Encouraged 15

-Interventions and Supports for Teachers 14
+Interventions and Support Plans for Teachers 16

-Job Embedded Support 14

-Professional Learning Focus 15
+Job-Embedded Support 16

-Plan for ImprovementQuick Start Guide: Midpoint Evaluation 18 20
+Plan for Improvement 20

-Quick Start Guide: How to Finish an Evaluation 21

-Appendix A- The Marzano Focused Teacher Evaluation Model Standards -Based Classroom with Rigor 27

-Appendix B- Instructional Support Member Evaluation Framework Learning Map 28

-Appendix C- Job Title Form 29

-Appendix D- Plan for Improvement Template (Read-Only) 30
+Completing an Instructional Plan for Improvement 20

-Appendix E - OKCPS/AFT Signed Agreement 36

 The OKCPS TLE Task Force Committee is a Professional Learning Community organized to guide teacher and leader effectiveness for Oklahoma City Public Schools.
-The role of the committee is to collaborate on researched-based instructional practices that improve student achievement through professional teacher and leader growth.
+The committee's role is to collaborate on researched-based instructional practices that improve student achievement through professional teacher and leader growth.